School and Pre-Kindergarten (Child Care) Immunization Information

 When groups of children come together, the opportunity for disease to spread is increased.
 School and childcare staff play an important role in assuring safe and healthy futures for California youth by ensuring that children in attendance are as fully immunized as possible.

-Under the California School Immunization Law (California Health and Safety Code, Sections 120325-120375), children are required to receive certain immunizations in order to attend public and private elementary and secondary schools, child care centers, family day care homes, nursery schools, day nurseries and developmental centers.
-This law also requires schools, child care centers, and family child care homes to enforce immunization requirements, maintain immunization records of all children enrolled, and submit reports to the local health department.
+Under the California Health and Safety Code, Sections 120325-120375:children in California are required to receive certain immunizations in order to attend public and private elementary and secondary schools, child care centers, family day care homes, nursery schools, day nurseries and developmental centers.
+Schools, and pre-kindergarten facilities are required to enforce immunization requirements, maintain immunization records of all children enrolled, and submit reports to their local health departments.

-California school immunization regulations are described in Title 17 Division 1, Chapter 4, Subchapter 8.
+California school immunization regulations are described in California Code of Regulations Title 17, Division 1, Chapter 4.

 Immunization Requirements for Child Care and School (K-12)

 The Shots for School website has information about the immunizations required for school and child care entry in California.
-This website is maintained by the California Department of Public Health Immunization Branch, and includes several tools to assist schools with the education, implementation, and administration of immunization requirements.
-On this website, school staff can find answers to frequently asked questions about immunizations and reporting requirements.
+This website is maintained by the California Department of Public Health Immunization Branch.
+Please visit this website often, as school and pre-kindergarten staff can find answers to Frequently Asked Questions and Updated Forms, Guides and Materials.

 The State provides annual reports of the immunization rates at child care centers and schools.
 You may find this information for a specific school at: